How to Get a Japanese Phone Number | Online Contracts and More!

 1. How to apply for a phone number online

-If you’re moving to Japan, whether it be for work, for school, or for travel, we recommend ordering a SIM card online before you arrive.
+If you’re moving to Japan for work, school, or travel, we recommend ordering a SIM card or eSIM online before you arrive.
+Not just any SIM card or eSIM though, but one with a Japanese phone number.

 Most companies can also ship to anywhere in Japan within a few days, so if you’ve already arrived, don’t worry.

-After you order, all you have to do is wait a few days for your SIM card to arrive, and then put it into your phone.
+After you order, all you have to do is wait a few days for your SIM card to arrive and then put it into your phone.

 ↑ Go back to the table of contents